 Careful here — You MUST CHECK OUT your new repository, add a file, commit this file, then push to origin BEFORE you can add it as submodule.
 This is due to

-git submodule addfailing to add empty repositories as submodules, because empty repos do not have a branch or data to be added… There are fancy ways around this, but I was to lazy to research these today :] Long story short: Don’t try to add your just created repository as submodule, it will break the setup. ↩︎
+git submodule addfailing to add empty repositories as submodules, because empty repos do not have a branch or data to be added… Fancy ways exist around this, but I was to lazy to research these today :] Long story short: Don’t try to add your just created repository as submodule, it will break the setup. ↩︎